Mitch Albom: Game attendance error suspension

 In 2005, Albom and four editors were briefly suspended from the Detroit Free Press after Albom wrote a column that stated that two college basketball players were in the crowd at an NCAA tournament game when in fact they were not.
-In a column printed in the April 3, 2005, edition, Albom described two former Michigan State University basketball players, both then in the NBA, attending an NCAA Final Four semifinal game on Saturday to cheer for their school.
-The players had told Albom they planned to attend, so Albom, filing on his normal Friday deadline but knowing the column could not come out until Sunday (after the game was over) wrote that the players were there.
+In a column printed in the April 3, 2005 edition, Albom described two former Michigan State University basketball players, both in the NBA, attending an NCAA Final Four semifinal game on Saturday to cheer for their school.
+The players had told Albom they planned to attend, so Albom, filing on his normal Friday deadline, but knowing the column could not come out until Sunday (after the game was over) wrote that the players were there.
 But the players' plans changed at the last minute and they did not attend the game.

-The Detroit Free Press also suspended the four editors who had read the column and allowed it to go to print.
+Ultimately, The Detroit Free Press suspended the four editors who had read the column and allowed it to go to print.
 Albom was in attendance at the game, but the columnist failed to check on the two players' presence.
 A later internal investigation found no other similar instances in Albom's past columns, but did cite an editorial-wide problem of routinely using unattributed quotes from other sources.

-Carol Leigh Hutton, publisher of the Detroit Free Press at the time of these events, later told BuzzFeed that she regretted the way it was handled.
+Carol Leigh Hutton, publisher of the Detroit Free Press at the time of these events, later told BuzzFeed, that she regretted the way it was handled.
 "It was a stupid mistake that Mitch made that others failed to catch but not at all indicative of some problem that required the response we gave it.
 I allowed myself to believe that we were doing this highly credible, highly transparent thing, when really in hindsight what I think we were doing was acquiescing to people who were taking advantage of a stupid mistake."